cybertraining-dsc/fa20-523-317/report/report.md

 My plan is to take the data and demonstrate through bars and graphs the impacts of these changes from the modern NBA to the classic NBA and the differences that were shown through that.
 Using Notebook might be needed to get all the data visualized for the report.

-## 3. Plan of Action

-•	Describing the NBA game

-There are many individuals who may be aware of basketball but not knowledgeable enough to understand my report.
-So, I’ll give a little background on the NBA game and how things have transpired in generations.

-•	Describing Analytics Impacts

-As stated earlier above, I talked about certain points in how certain changes due to analytics have enhanced the game of basketball and how this was spurred through the Golden State Warriors.

-•	Demonstrating the Data

-To show the impacts of the data, I was planning to compile the data from the different datasets and demonstrate them in graphs and bars for readers to better understand the message I’m trying to display.

 ## 4. Inference

 This section will be addressed upon project completion.